 One-to-Many Connection

-This involves a central entity that serves as a common user interface layer connecting other subsystems.
+This multi-platform integration format involves a central entity that serves as a common user interface layer connecting other subsystems.
 The central entity can be called an ESB (Enterprise Service Bus).

 The ESB works as a middleware that glues multiple subsystems together and acts as a messaging backbone.
-This model can be used for integrating complex internal systems of large companies or can be used over the cloud too.
+This model can be used for integrating complex internal systems of large companies or can be used over the cloud.

 The main advantage of this type of connection is that the ESB or middleware can be easily replaced without affecting the other subsystems.